Hybrid Shifted Gegenbauer Integral-Pseudospectral Method for Solving Time-Fractional Benjamin-Bona-Mahony-Burgers Equation: Model Description

 \section{Model Description}

 The FBBMB equation represents a fundamental model for nonlinear wave propagation with memory effects, combining dispersive, dissipative, and nonlinear phenomena.
-The equation is formulated on the spatial-temporal domain $\FOmega_{1 \times 1}$ as:
+The equation is defined over the spatiotemporal domain $\FOmega_{1 \times 1}$ as:

-where $u(x,t)$ is the wave amplitude, $\CapD{t}{\alpha}{u}$ is the Caputo fractional time derivative of order $\alpha \in (0,1]$, capturing memory effects in the system dynamics, $-u_{xxt}$ is the mixed dispersion term, representing third-order spatial-temporal effects, $u_x$ is the linear advection term, $u u_x$ is the nonlinear Burgers-type convection term, and $f(x,t)$ is the source/sink term.
+where $u(x,t)$ is the wave amplitude, $\CapD{t}{\alpha}{u}$ is the Caputo fractional time derivative of order $\alpha \in (0,1]$, which captures memory effects in the system's dynamics, $-u_{xxt}$ is the mixed dispersion term, representing third-order spatial-temporal effects, $u_x$ represents the linear advection term, while $u u_x$ is the nonlinear Burgers-type convection term, and $f(x,t)$ is the source/sink term.
 The equation is complemented by the following initial and boundary conditions: